tomascortes/super-hero-fight/README.md

-# Hero Fight simulator
+# Hero Fight simulator 🦇
-Simulator of a hero fight based on its stats
+Simulator of an epic battle between tho teams made of heros 🦸‍♀️ and villains 🦹
 # Installation

 You need to crate a ```.env``` file and add the variable